-The Coral Medical Centre Travel Clinic
+The Provincial Medical Centre Travel Clinic

-The Coral Medical Centre Travel Clinic has been in operation since 1998.
+The Provincial Medical Centre Travel Clinic has been in operation since 1998.
 Dr. Zoia Sherman has special designation as a travel doctor, which allows her to perform specialized assessments and provide advice and treatments based on your specific destination.

 It is important to seek expert advice regarding specific health risks and ways to prevent illness if you are traveling to a foreign country.
 There are some illness transmitted in other areas of the world that we in Canada are not well-protected from.
 There are ways to prevent many of these conditions, and we are here to review these options with you!